cyberfolk/php-todo-list/README.md

 ## Exercises list
 -   [x] **1.
 Todo List Json** &rarr; Base implementation.
 -   [x] **2.
-Todo List Cors** &rarr; Through Axios I connect the front-end created with Vite and the PHP Backend that manages the JSON file
+Todo List Cors** &rarr; Using Axios I connect the  Vite front-end and the PHP Backend that manages the JSON file